-- Stage II – The cancer has spread to nearby blood vessels and/or lymph nodes but has not yet spread to another organ.
+- Stage II – The cancer has spread to nearby blood vessels and/or lymph nodes but has not yet spread to another organ and become metastatic.

 - Stage IV – The cancer is metastatic and spread to both local and distant organs.
 Typically, it will reach some combination of the lymph nodes, lungs, liver, and abdominal walls, making it difficult to find a good treatment for pancreatic cancer plan.
 Surgery is likely the answer.

-Survival rates, therapy options and other clinical trials vary among people with pancreatic cancer and their personal cases.
-Visit our website or give us a call to find out which alternative treatment for pancreatic cancer is right for you or your loved one as a recurrent pancreatic cancer patient.
+Therapy options and other clinical trials vary among people with pancreatic cancer and their patient specific cases.
+Visit our website or give us a call to find out which pancreatic cancer natural treatment is right for you or your loved one as a recurrent pancreatic cancer patient.

 Immunity Therapy Center utilizes a variety of alternative Cancer treatments to strengthen the diagnosed patient’s immune system while directly targeting their Cancer Cells.
 The type and combination of therapy we use vary depending on the type and location of Cancer, stage of Cancer, and the overall health of the patient.
 If you are interested in a customized alternative therapy treatment plan or learning more about minimally invasive alternative therapy for Cancer Treatment reach out to Immunity Therapy Center today!

 Pandol, S. NCBI.
 The Burning Question: Why is Smoking a Risk Factor for Pancreatic Cancer?
 2012. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3956306/

 World Cancer Research Fund.
 Cancer Prevention Recommendations. https://www.wcrf.org/dietandcancer/recommendations-about